barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 make install
 ```

 ### Asking for help

-If you have built with a single thread using `make`, and there are still errors that you can't resolve, try searching the ANTs issues here on Github and also the [discussion forum](https://sourceforge.net/p/advants/discussion/) hosted at Sourceforge.
+If you still have problems, try searching the ANTs issues here on Github and also the [discussion forum](https://sourceforge.net/p/advants/discussion/) hosted at Sourceforge.

 You may open an issue to report the error and seek help from the ANTs community.
 Please see the issue template for build issues, and include all the relevant attachments.

 ## Advanced topics